debplana/cancertrials.io/docs/faq.md

 Our work performed exploratory analysis on cancer survival data broadly across many types of oncology clinical trials and treatment modalities.
 We do not intend to make specific conclusions about a single treatment or therapy.
 None of our analysis is intended to influence treatment decisions.

+### Q: How is the parametric fitting procedure performed?
+A: 	The event times for the imputed patients, either death for overall survival distributions or surrogate events in the case of event-free survival distributions, are compared to the event times simulated under each parametric distribution.
+The likelihood of a specific parametric form to fit patient data is computed by maximum likelihood estimation.
+Specifically, the relative likelihood of a patient event taking place at a particular point in time is calculated under that parametric distribution’s probability density function.
+The likelihood of a censoring event taking place is calculated by integrating the probability density function (the cumulative density function), and computing the likelihood of a patient event taking place in the trial after the censoring time (1- the probability at that time under the cumulative density function).
+This procedure is repeated for all patient events in an arm of a clinical trial, and the overall likelihood of a fit was calculated by multiplying all relative likelihoods.

+For more information, please see our preprint: [bioRxiv 2021.05.14.442837; doi: https://doi.org/10.1101/2021.05.14.442837](https://www.biorxiv.org/content/10.1101/2021.05.14.442837v1)